CBaier33/banter-lang/README.md

 Examples:

 ```
+let x be 0
-let n be 5
+let n be 100

+let a be 0
-let result be 1
+let b be 1

-@ 1
+@1
-if n > 0, then
+if x < n, then
+   print a

+   let temp be a + b
+   let a be b
-   let result be result * n
+   let b be temp

-   let n be n - 1
+   let x be x + 1

    goto instruction 1
-return result
 ```

 Here's one that's a little more complex:

 ```
-let maxPrimes be 20
-let primesSeen be 0
+let x be 1
-let n be 2  # Start with the first prime

 @1 # Main Loop
-if primesSeen < maxPrimes, then
-   let isPrime be True
-   let x be 2

-   @1.1 # Divisor check loop
-   if x * x <= n, then
-      if isPrime == True, then  # Separate the AND into nested if
-         let temp be 0
-         let quotient be 0

-         @1.2 # Division calculation loop
-         if temp + x <= n, then
+if x < 11, then
-            let temp be temp + x
-            let quotient be quotient + 1
+   let even be False
-            goto instruction 1.2
+   goto instruction 2

-         let divisible be quotient * x
+   @ 1.1
-         if divisible == n, then
+   if even == True, then
-            let isPrime be False
-            goto instruction 1.3  # Skip to after divisor checks
+      print x

    let x be x + 1

+   goto instruction 1

+else return "DONE"

+@2
+let y be x

+@2.1
+if y > 0, then
+   let y be y - 2
+   goto instruction 2.1

+if y == 0, then
+   let even be True

 goto instruction 1.1
-      goto instruction 1.1  # If not prime anymore, keep checking until x*x > n

-   @1.3  # After divisor checks
-   if isPrime == True, then
-      print n
-      let primesSeen be primesSeen + 1

-   if n == 2, then
-      let n be 3  # After checking 2, skip to 3
-   else
-      let n be n + 2  # Skip even numbers

-   goto instruction 1
 ```

 ## Additional Syntax